euctrl-pru/website/references/ANSP/M_NAV.md

 ---
 # {{ page.title }}

-Air Navigation Services Provider of the former Yugoslav Republic of Macedonia
+Air Navigation Services Provider of the Republic of North Macedonia

 See the relevant [leaflet][leaf] from [ACE2015].